Diagnosing Marfan syndrome

 Read more about genetic testing and counselling.

-If you have Marfan syndrome and you're going to become a parent, you may want to have your unborn baby tested to find out whether he or she also has the syndrome.
+Once a gene mutation for Marfan syndrome has been found, and you're going to become a parent, you may want to have your unborn baby tested to find out whether they also have the syndrome.

 To do this, two possible tests can be used – chorionic villus sampling (CVS) or amniocentesis.